-Classroom Management and Discipline (3) EDU 518
+EDU 518 Classroom Management and Discipline (3)

 This course is a study of the techniques, procedures and discipline models that can help make the difficult tasks of managing and disciplining much easier.
 Students will learn how to establish and maintain a classroom environment where positive behavior support is practiced.
 The classroom will be free from coercion and punishment.
 Interventions will be positive, proactive, and respectful of students.
 The course will also examine classroom discipline dimension: teacher responses to inappropriate behavior, the differences between emergency interventions, on-going positive behavioral support, and age-appropriate least intrusive strategies.
 Students will evaluate a variety of behavior management methods including functional analysis assessment.
 They will design their own behavior plan based on functional behavior analysis.
 The course will aid special education and mainstream education teachers in maximizing educational experiences for all students, including those with serious behavior disorders.
 Ten (10) hours of fieldwork required.
-Required for both Multiple Subjects and Single Subject Credentials.
-Cross-listed as EDU 440.
 Prerequisite: Education Committee Acceptance.